pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-robust.myst.md

 A Frequentist would estimate a [Robust Regression](http://en.wikipedia.org/wiki/Robust_regression) and use a non-quadratic distance measure to evaluate the fit.

 But what's a Bayesian to do?
-Since the problem is the light tails of the Normal distribution we can instead assume that our data is not normally distributed but instead distributed according to the [Student T distribution](http://en.wikipedia.org/wiki/Student%27s_t-distribution) which has heavier tails as shown next (I read about this trick in ["The Kruschke"](https://www.elsevier.com/books/doing-bayesian-data-analysis/kruschke/978-0-12-405888-0), aka the puppy-book; but I think [Gelman](http://www.stat.columbia.edu/~gelman/book/) was the first to formulate this).
+Since the problem is the light tails of the Normal distribution we can instead assume that our data is not normally distributed but instead distributed according to the [Student T distribution](http://en.wikipedia.org/wiki/Student%27s_t-distribution) which has heavier tails as shown next {cite:p}`gelman2013bayesian,kruschke2014doing`.

 Lets look at those two distributions to get a feel for them.